 Should you just eat the highest protein foods?

 So perhaps the best approach would be to simply focus on maximising the protein in your diet.
-But this is not necessarily ideal because nutrient density becomes even more critical when you are trying to limit calories.
+But this is not necessarily ideal because nutrient density becomes even more critical when calories are limited.

-The chart below shows the nutrients that you would obtain eating 2000 calories of the highest protein foods in the USDA database.
+The chart below shows the micronutrient fingerprint of the highest protein foods in the USDA database.
 While you would get heaps of amino acids and B vitamins (shown at the bottom of the chart), you might struggle to get enough of some other nutrients like folate, calcium, vitamin A, vitamin C, vitamin K1 and magnesium.

 Ensuring you are getting adequate micronutrients is a crucial component to long-term success in weight loss and maintenance.
 In his Rapid Fat Loss Handbook, Lyle McDonald mentions ‘The Last Chance Diet’ which was popular in the 1970s and 80s.
 It was essentially a PSMF centred around liquid nutrition which led to the death of a number of devotees due to some fatal flaws.

-- First, they picked the cheapest protein source available, collagen; a protein that provides virtually zero nutrition to the body.
+- First, they picked the cheapest protein source available, collagen; a protein that provides minimal vitamins and minerals.

-- Second, they provided zero supplemental vitamins and minerals (some of which would have been obtained if the dieters had been eating whole foods in the first place).
-This caused a couple of problems including cardiac heart loss (from the total lack of protein) and arrhythmias from the lack of minerals.
+- Second, they provided zero supplemental vitamins and minerals (some of which would have been obtained if the dieters had been eating whole foods).
+This caused a number of problems including cardiac heart loss and arrhythmias from the lack of minerals.

 The problem wasn’t with the approach or the high protein, but rather the nutrient-poor food choices.
-Conversely, a PSMF based around whole foods (which provide high-quality proteins as well as vitamins and minerals) and with adequate mineral supplementation can actually be one of the most nutrient dense dietary approaches there is.
+Conversely, a PSMF based around whole foods (which provide high-quality proteins as well as vitamins and minerals) and with adequate mineral supplementation can actually be one of the most nutrient-dense dietary approaches.